MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Wednesday 16<sup>th</sup>:
 Progress:
-- MA continued trying to build the DPDK library on the Morello board with assistance from PT.
+- MA continued trying to build the DPDK library on the Morello board with assistance from TS.

 ### Thursday 17<sup>th</sup>:
 Progress: